SchoolOfCode/workshop_array_methods/README.md

 ];
 ```

-You think you know your seven times table, but you're feeling shakey on your seventy-seven times table.
+You think you know your seven times table, but you're feeling shaky on your seventy-seven times table.

 👉 4a.
 Using the `.every()` method, check that every number in the `sevenTimesTable` array is a multiple of `7`.

 👉 4b.
 Check if every number in the `seventySevenTimesTable` array is a multiple of `77` using the `.every()` method.

 👉 4c.
 Your worst fears have been confirmed.
-There is a rogue value in your `seventySevenTimesTable` array.
+The result of step 4b showed you that there is a rogue value in your `seventySevenTimesTable` array.
 Use the `.find()` method to identify which number it is.

 👉 4d.
 Now that you know which number is incorrect, use the `.findIndex()` method to identify the index of the number.